civicrm/org.civicrm.flexmailer/docs/develop/CheckSendableEvent.md

 The `CheckSendableEvent` (`EVENT_CHECK_SENDABLE`) determines whether a draft mailing is fully specified for delivery.

-For example, some jurisdictions require that email blasts provide contact information for the organization (eg street address) and an opt-out links.
+For example, some jurisdictions require that email blasts provide contact information for the organization (eg street address) and an opt-out link.
 By default, the check-sendable event will verify that this information is provided through a mail-merge token (eg `{action.unsubscribeUrl}`).

 The token validation logic depends on how the message has been encoded.
-If you provide a new template language, you can implement suitable enforcement, e.g.
+If you provide a new template language, you can implement new enforcement logic, e.g.